Walk of the Town

 Click on the image to zoom in.

-Walk of the Town is also accessible for disabled people.
+Walk of the Town is also accessible for the elderly and people with a physical disability.
 There are stairs at three locations:

 - The extra loop around St Steven’s Church (Sint Stevenskerk) (see number 1).
 You can skip these steps and continue to follow the line via Stikke Hezelstraat.
 The church is accessible via Grote Markt square (see number 3).